Isn't It About Time?

 Why boot Andrew Jackson from the $20?

-1. Andrew Jackson was celebrated for his military prowess, for founding the Democratic party and for his simpatico with the common man.
-But as the seventh president of the United States, he also helped gain Congressional passage of the "Indian Removal Act of 1830" that drove Native American tribes of the Southeastern United States off their resource-rich land and into Oklahoma to make room for white European settlers.
+1. While Andrew Jackson may be celebrated for his military prowess, for founding the Democratic party and for his simpatico with the common man, he wasn't all that.
+Before he became the seventh president of the United States, he was the architect of the "Indian Removal Act of 1830" that drove Native American tribes of the Southeastern United States off their resource-rich land and into Oklahoma to make room for white European settlers.
 Commonly known as the Trail of Tears, the mass relocation of Indians resulted in the deaths of thousands from exposure, disease and starvation during the westward migration.
 Not okay.
+Jackson's mission to "remove" Native Americans from their land coupled with his activities as a profiteering slave trader and cruel slave owner reveal his character as incompatible with the core American values and principles of freedom and equality.
+He does not deserve the honor of being on our currency and continuation of sanitized history.